 Most literature and information regarding sound and noise in the region is general and lacks specific local sound data.
-Information from typical rural background sound levels was obtained from various sources to verify field measurements.
-Published information from the Federal Highway Administration (FHWA) regarding typical construction equipment noise levels was obtained to use as baseline data for determining average and maximum expected sound levels from construction and operation (FHWA 2007).
+Information from typical rural background sound levels was obtained from various sources as a check to field measurements.
+Published information from the Federal Highway Administration (FHWA) regarding typical construction equipment noise levels was obtained to use as baseline data for determining average and maximum expected sound levels from construction.